 Smetanovo nám.
 110, 570 01 Litomyšl

-The Litomyšl City Gallery manages a collection of fine art from the 19th to the 21st century.
-It is located in the Renaissance house U Rytířů on Litomyšl Square, where it organizes short-term art exhibitions.
-The permanent exhibition of the most important works from the gallery collection is located in the Municipal Paint Gallery on the second floor of the Litomyšl chateau.
-The exhibition presents works by leading Czech authors (Emil Filla, Josef Čapek, František Tichý, Václav Boštík and Olbram Zoubek) as well as artists with a connection to the region, including Julius Mařák, born in Litomyšl.
+The Litomyšl Municipal Gallery houses a collection of fine arts dating from the 19th to the 21st century.
+It is located in the Renaissance house U Rytířů in Litomyšl Square, where it helds short-term art displays.
+The permanent exhibition of the most important works from the Gallery collection is on view in the Municipal Picture Gallery on the second floor of Litomyšl Castle.
+The exhibition shows works by leading Czech authors (Emil Filla, Josef Čapek, František Tichý, Václav Boštík and Olbram Zoubek) as well as artists related to the region, including Julius Mařák, who was born in Litomyšl.

 Husova 18, 662 26 Brno

-The Moravian Gallery in Brno is the second largest museum of art in the Czech Republic.
-It was founded in 1961 after collections from the Moravian Museum of Applied Arts and the Picture Gallery of the Moravian Museum had unified.
-It operates five buildings: Pražák Palace; the Museum of Applied Arts; Governor’s Palace; an architect, Dušan Jurkovič’s own villa; and Josef Hoffmann’s birthplace in Brtnice, which is the workplace shared with the Museum of Applied Arts (MAK), Vienna.
-It is the only art museum in our country that perceives fine art culture in overall manner, and works with art coming from the earliest times to modern and contemporary items, photographs, applied arts, graphic design and architecture.
+The Moravian Gallery in Brno is the second largest art museum in the Czech Republic.
+It was founded in 1961 after unifying collections from the Moravian Museum of Applied Arts and the Picture Gallery of the Moravian Museum.
+It operates five buildings: Pražák Palace; the Museum of Applied Arts; Governor’s Palace; Architect Dušan Jurkovič’s own villa; and Josef Hoffmann’s Natal House in Brtnice, which is the workplace shared with the Museum of Applied Arts (MAK), Vienna.
+It is the only art museum in our country that perceives fine arts culture in overall, and works with free art coming from the earliest times to the present times, with photograph, applied arts, graphic design and architecture.
 Virtual tours, on-line collections, podcasts: #moravskagaleriedoma

 Hradčanské náměstí 65/6, 118 00 Praha 1

-The Mucha Foundation is an independent, non-profit making charity that cares for Alphonse Mucha’s legacy and his family collection.
-It is a co-founder of the Mucha Museum, the first museum in the world dedicated to the life and work of a renowned and popular Art Nouveau artist, Alphonse Mucha.
+The Mucha Foundation is an independent, non-profit foundation that cares for Alphonse Mucha’s legacy and his family collection.
+It is a co-founder of the Mucha Museum, the first museum in the world dedicated to the life and work of renowned and popular Art Nouveau artist Alphonse Mucha.
 The Mucha Museum contains about 100 paintings, charcoal drawings, pastels, lithographs and personal memorabilia that offer a brilliant insight into the creation of the artist who is famous for posters designed for Sarah Bernhardt, a legendary Paris actress of the late-19th-century.

 Museum of Art and Design Benešov